Indonesia is not a Party to the WHO Framework Convention on Tobacco Control.

 Roadmap to Tobacco Control Legislation

 Law No. 36 of 2009 Concerning Health authorizes the Ministry of Health to regulate advertising, promotion and sponsorship of tobacco products, smoke free places, and packaging and labeling of smoked tobacco products.
 Government Regulation (PP) No. 109 of 2012 was issued under the 2009 Health Law and is the primary governing regulation on tobacco control.
-Some provisions entered into force immediately; provisions governing tobacco advertising, promotion and sponsorship entered into force within 12 months (December 2013), and provisions governing text and pictorial health warnings on packaging and labeling entered into force within 18 months (June 2014).
+Some provisions entered into force immediately; provisions governing tobacco advertising, promotion and sponsorship entered into force in December 2013, and provisions governing health warnings on packaging and labeling entered into force in June 2014.